 Since July 2019, when the Local Plan Sites Document was adopted, Ryedale's planning policy framework consists of the Ryedale Plan, which is the Local Plan / Development Plan for the District.
 The structure of which is set out below.
-There is currently also some saved policies from the partially relocated Regional Spatial Strategy which concern the York Green Belt. https://www.ryedale.gov.uk/information/planning/policies/development-plan/
+There is currently also some saved policies from the partially revocated Regional Spatial Strategy which concern the York Green Belt.
+Adopted Local Development Plan